The question, "What is fibromyalgia?" is a complicated one that doctors and patients have been trying for decades to answer.

 Fibromyalgia is a chronic condition that causes intense pain all over the body, as well as a host of other symptoms.
 It affects more than 6 million people in the United States.

 Doctors classify fibromyalgia as a syndrome, which means it has a group of signs, symptoms and characteristics that occur together.
-Experts are investigating a new blood test that may be able to detect fibromyalgia in up to 50% of sufferers.
-While this may be available to some patients, others still will have no definitive medical evidence that they're sick.
 To make a diagnosis, doctors usually rely on signs and symptoms alone.
-Complicating the matter, symptoms vary widely from person to person and often, as do their intensity.
+Complicating the matter, symptoms vary widely from person to person, as do their intensity.

 People with fibromyalgia frequently hurt all over and feel exhausted all the time.
 Those symptoms often force you to seriously limit your physical activity.
 It's also common to have problems concentrating and remembering things.
 A lot of people with fibromyalgia have symptoms so severe that they have to quit or modify their jobs.